skylerlime/barkin/README.md

 There are definitely many improvements I could make, and I might come back in the future to improve or redo it (actually use JS to make it look nicer, implement admins, implement deleting/editing reviews, etc.), but I think it's decent given I'm still kinda new-ish Flask and especially HTML/CSS.
 I also just want to work on other projects now... woof.

+Some code was based on the sample project from Flask's documentation: https://flask.palletsprojects.com/en/stable/

 ## To run this, you just need to clone the repo, install the requirements, and run the following commands:
 `flask --app barkin_site init-db`
 `flask --app barkin_site run`